sorbet/sorbet/website/docs/faq.md

 upgrading to a newer Sorbet version.

 ### How can I fix type errors that arise from `super`?

+1. "Method does not exist" type errors can happen when Sorbet does not see that a method with the same name actually exists on an ancestor of the current class.
+Double check whether such a method actually exist.
+If it does, metaprogramming is likely hiding that definition from Sorbet.
+Use [RBI files](rbi.md) to ensure that Sorbet sees the parent's definition.

 1. Usually type errors from `super` arise because of incompatible overrides, [like this][super_incompatible].
 Sorbet only does